 Airlines must submit their Slot Clearance Requests (SCRs) to the appropriate coordinators in advance of each SC.
 This includes historic slots, changes to historic slots and reason for the change and requests for new slots.
 The SCRs must be submitted by the deadline dates shown in 6.5.1 below.
-New slots must not be requested unless the airline intends to operate them (6.10 'Use of Slots by Airlines').
+New slots must not be requested unless the airline intends to operate them (6.10).
 In this context, "operate" includes participation in a shared operation (6.10.5).
 The addresses to which SCRs should be sent are shown in Annex 3.